Attention Deficit Hyperactivity Disorder

 Support Group: add.org (Attention Deficit Disorder Association)

-Contact your school for possible Special Education programs for students with ADHD.
+Contact your school for Special Education under the

 4 CURRENT ARTICLES